vertrex/DFF/README.md

 - move api/gui in ui/gui as there was never a real gui api : done
 - remove ide

+- compile without -std=c++98 (seems to work without changes and needed for last ICU but change -Wall to -Wunused... to hide lot of warning, should clean that)

 ======= todo ===========

 - Use Qt API v2 everywhere (change in PyQt4 so it will be ready for PyQt5)